-(26) The Commission does not therefore consider that there was any error within the meaning of Article 220(2)(b) of Regulation (EEC) No 2913/92 in this case.

-B - Conditions regarding the good faith of the interested party and compliance with the rules in force as regards customs declarations

-- (27) Since there was no error on the part of the competent authorities, there is no need to check whether the other two conditions under Article 220(2)(b) of Regulation (EEC) No 2913/92 are fulfilled. - (28) Accordingly, the entry in the accounts of the amount of the duties is justified.

-II - Examination of the request under Article 239 of Regulation (EEC) No 2913/92

-(29) Under Article 239 of Regulation (EEC) No 2913/92, import duties may be repaid or remitted in special situations (other than those laid down in Articles 236, 237 and 238 of that Regulation) resulting from circumstances in which no deception or obvious negligence may be attributed to the person concerned.
+- itself appear to have led to the customs debt being incurred in connection with the use of forged licences. - (26) The Commission does not therefore consider that there was any error within the meaning of Article 220(2)(b) of Regulation (EEC) No 2913/92 in this case. - B Conditions regarding the good faith of the interested party and compliance with the rules in force as regards customs declarations - (27) Since there was no error on the part of the competent authorities, there is no need to check whether the other two conditions under Article 220(2)(b) of Regulation (EEC) No 2913/92 are fulfilled. - (28) Entry of the amount of the duties in the accounts is justified. - II Examination of the request under Article 239 of Regulation (EEC) No 2913/92 - (29) Under Article 239 of Regulation (EEC) No 2913/92, import duties may be repaid or remitted in special situations (other than those laid down in Articles 236, 237 and 238 of that Regulation) resulting from circumstances in which no deception or obvious negligence may be attributed to the person concerned.